 What are the best password managers?

-We extensively tested several services, focusing on user experience, platform support, security and overall performance.
-We think the best password manager is LastPass for its ease of use, convenience, security and price.
+We've extensively tried out nearly a dozen password managers, focusing on user experience, platform support, security and overall performance.
+We think the best password manager is LastPass for its ease of use, convenience and security.

 Keeper is a close runner-up for best password manager.
 Its free tier won't let you sync your devices, but its inexpensive ($35/year) premium tier is a close match for LastPass.
 Keeper also has a tight focus on user privacy and security.

 Our previous top pick, Dashlane, has a great desktop application and can change hundreds of your passwords at once.
-But Dashlane's free tier is very limited and its paid plan is pricey at $60/year.
+But Dashlane's free tier is very limited, its new $36 plan is still quite limited and its unlimited premium plan is pricey at $60/year.

 1Password ($36/year), a longtime favorite of Mac users, has no free tier, but it's a strong contender if you live an Apple lifestyle.
-Windows and Android users who travel a lot should consider 1Password for its unique Travel Mode, which can temporarily delete stored passwords to protect them from snoopy border guards.
+Windows and Android users who travel a lot should also consider 1Password for its unique Travel Mode, which can temporarily delete stored passwords and other valuable pieces of information to protect them from snoopy border guards.

 The best password managers you can buy today

-LastPass is our choice for best password manager because of its ease of use, its support for all major platforms, its wide range of features and its excellent free tier.
+LastPass is still our choice for best password manager because of its ease of use, its support for all major platforms and its wide range of features.
+That's even though its once-excellent free tier has been greatly diminished.

-The free version of LastPass syncs across an unlimited number of devices and has nearly as many features as the paid version, such as a password generator, unlimited passwords and secure storage.
-It may be all the password manager you need.
+The free version of LastPass no longer syncs across all your devices, but instead only among your computers or among your mobile devices — not both.
+Otherwise, it still has nearly as many features as the paid version, such as a password generator, unlimited passwords and secure storage.

-The paid version adds support for physical two-factor-authentication keys, provides 1GB of online file storage and dark-web monitoring of your accounts and gives you access to premium tech support.
-The paid version's yearly price has gone from $12 to $36 in the past few years, but it's still fairly inexpensive.
+The paid version adds unlimited syncing among all devices, support for physical two-factor-authentication keys, 1GB of online file storage, dark-web monitoring of your accounts and access to premium tech support.

 You don't need to install an application on your computer to use LastPass.
 Instead, the software can live entirely in browser extensions and in the full-featured web interface.

-There are desktop applications for Windows and Mac, with some limits.
+There are legacy desktop applications for Windows and Mac still available, with some limits.
 Meanwhile, the local-network-only LastPass Pocket option for Windows and Linux has been discontinued, as has password filling for Windows applications.

 Read our full LastPass review.

 The trade-off for that enhanced security is a bit of inconvenience.
 Keeper chooses not to have a bulk password changer and it won't let you create a PIN to quickly access the mobile app.
-If you have an older phone that can't read your fingerprint or your face, you'll have to enter the full master password every time.
+If you're still using an older phone that can't read your fingerprint or your face, you'll have to enter the full master password every time.

-For an extra $30 per year, Keeper monitors the internet for unauthorized use of your personal data.
-It also offers a secure messaging service; you can get both plus the premium password manager and 10GB of secure cloud storage for $85 per year.
+For an extra $25 per year, Keeper will also monitor the internet for unauthorized use of your personal data and give 10GB of secure cloud storage.
+It also offers a free secure messaging service.

 Read our full Keeper review.

-Dashlane matches LastPass in platform support and has better desktop software.
+Dashlane matches LastPass in platform support and has very good desktop software, at least for now.
 Its killer feature remains the bulk password changer that can reset hundreds of passwords at once, although the sites that support it aren't the best-known.
+(A new version of the password changer, currently in beta testing, promises to change passwords on all sites.)

 The password manager is well designed, easy to use and excellent at filling out your personal information in online forms.
 A scanner goes through your email inbox to find online accounts you may have forgotten about.

 Dashlane's drawback is its high price.
-Its Premium plan is $60 per year, while Dashlane's free plan is limited to 50 sets of credentials and won't let you sync among devices.
+Its Premium plan is $60 per year, or $78 per year if you pay monthly, while Dashlane's free plan is limited to 50 sets of credentials and won't let you sync among devices.

-On the upside, the Premium plan has dark-web monitoring and unlimited VPN service.
-The Premium Plus plan ($120 per year) adds credit monitoring, identity-restoration assistance and identity-theft insurance at bargain rates.
-All together, these non-password-management features may justify the high prices.
+On the upside, the Dashlane Premium plan has dark-web monitoring and unlimited VPN service.
+These non-password-management features may justify the high prices.
+(The Premium Plus plan, which added identity-theft protection, has been discontinued.)

 Read our full Dashlane review.

-1Password provides a better experience on Mac and iOS users than on Android or Windows users, but the design and user interface seem outdated on all the desktop and mobile apps.
+1Password's apps provide a better experience on Mac and iOS than they do on Android or Windows, but the designs and user interfaces all seem a bit outdated on the desktop and mobile apps.

-However, 1Password's browser extensions for Brave, Chrome and Firefox, dubbed 1Password X, are great.
-They improve upon the desktop experience and work directly with web browsers instead of operating systems.
-They also extend 1Password to Chromebook and Linux users, although a beta version of a 1Password Linux application recently became available.
+However, 1Password's stand-alone browser extensions for Brave, Chrome, Edge, Firefox and Safari, called 1Password in the Browser, are great.
+They work directly with web browsers and now support biometric logins.
+They also extend 1Password to Chromebook users, while the 1Password Linux desktop client was officially released in May 2021.

 1Password's killer feature is a Travel Mode that deletes sensitive data from your devices (you'll get it back later) so that snooping border-control agents can't find it.
 1Password also has great form-filling abilities and true two-factor authentication.

-1Password asks new users to sign up for a $36 yearly cloud subscription, although for $65, Mac users can buy the older stand-alone application that lets them sync devices locally.
-Alas, the limited free version of 1Password has been discontinued.
+1Password asks new users to sign up for a $36 yearly cloud subscription.
+Until recently, Mac users can buy the older stand-alone application that lets them sync devices locally for $65, but 1Password has stopped issuing new licenses as of August 2021.
+The limited free version of 1Password has been discontinued.

 Read our full 1Password review.